 Stormwater, and Water Quality in particular, is an evolving field of regulation.
 The City of Graham is already involved in NPDES Phase II, Biological Integrity within streams, and Nutrient Sensitive Waters.

 Within the next decade the City needs to plan for further regulation of these issues as well as several other outstanding issues.
 EPA continues to work on two potentially large future items that include a Numerical Nutrient Criteria for all surface waters and a National Stormwater Rule.
 The Numerical Nutrient Criteria is an EPA supported push towards establishing nutrient limits for all surface waters.
 Currently in North Carolina, generally only reservoirs have nutrient limits and the limits are based upon response indicators.
-The National Stormwater Rule, underway since late 2009 and sometimes called NPDES Phase III, will likely address the following four water quality standards:
+The City of Graham's Little Alamance Creek 4b Plan will be an outline for how to prepare a comprehensive stormwater program.